microsoft/FluidFramework/.changeset/gentle-rivers-call.md

 "@fluidframework/runtime-definitions": major
 ---

-resolveHandle and IFluidHandleContext deprecated on ContainerRuntime
+resolveHandle and IFluidHandleContext deprecated on IContainerRuntime

 The `resolveHandle(...)` and `get IFluidHandleContext()` methods have been deprecated on the following interfaces: